 I’ve been designing the Wagner’s annual fundraising materials for over 5 years now.
 This is the latest, from 2017.
 I collaged vintage scientific and Victorian images for the invitation and program, in a nod to the Wagner’s still extant nineteenth-century museum.

 I created the companion website for Cambridge Press’ The Orchestration Revolution: Haydn and the Technologies of Timbre, by Emily I. Dolan, then of UPenn’s music department.
 The main challenge here was how to bring the orchestral graphs to life while still keeping the site easy to navigate and read.
-(The graphs were printing in grayscale in the book.)
+(The graphs were printed in grayscale in the book.)
 My solution was to present thumbnail images of each graph which enlarged to full size when clicked on.
 For particularly lengthy graphs, the user can scroll through to read the entire graph.
 Preserving legibility and graphical detail were major objectives of this design project.
-Illustration by Allen Crawford.
+Home page illustration by Allen Crawford.

 I designed and built this site pro bono for a group working to preserve a tract of undeveloped land where Walt Whitman had walked during his later years.
 Illustration by Allen Crawford.